D'Addario (manufacturer): J. D’Addario & Company

-In 1973, J. D’Addario and Company launched in Lynbrook, New York, where John Jr. and Jim D’Addario were the two partners of the company.
-Their father, John D'Addario, Sr. passed away in 2000.
+In 1973, J. D'Addario and Company launched in Lynbrook, New York, where John Jr. and Jim D'Addario were the two partners of the company.
+Their father, John D'Addario, Sr., died in 2000.

 Acquisitions

-D'Addario had made several company acquisitions over the past four decades, including Kaplan Musical String Company in 1981, Evans Drumheads in 1995, Rico Reeds in 2004, Puresound Snarewire in 2007, ProMark Drumstick in 2011 and Super-Sensitive Musical String Company in 2020.
+D'Addario has made several company acquisitions over the past four decades, including Kaplan Musical String Company in 1981, Evans Drumheads in 1995, Rico Reeds in 2004, Puresound Snarewire in 2007, ProMark Drumstick in 2011 and Super-Sensitive Musical String Company in 2020.

 Present day

-Effective January 1, 2020, D’Addario announced that John D’Addario 3, son of John D’Addario Jr, and nephew of Jim D’Addario, would become the CEO & President of D’Addario, while Jim D’Addario, one of the company's founders and leaders since its inception in 1973, will be stepping down as CEO and assuming a new dual role as Chairman of the Board and Chief Innovation Officer.
+Effective January 1, 2020, D'Addario announced that John D’Addario III, son of John D'Addario Jr, and nephew of Jim D'Addario, would become the CEO & President of D'Addario, while Jim D'Addario, one of the company's founders and leaders since its inception in 1973, will be stepping down as CEO and assuming a new dual role as Chairman of the Board and Chief Innovation Officer.

 COVID-19 face shields

-In March 2020, after New York State required non-essential businesses to shut their doors due to the COVID-19 pandemic, the D’Addario Research & Development team worked alongside Chief Innovation Officer, Jim D’Addario to develop face shields with the mylar film used to produce Evans Drumheads' G2 heads.
+In March 2020, after New York State required non-essential businesses to shut their doors due to the COVID-19 pandemic, the D'Addario Research & Development team worked alongside Chief Innovation Officer, Jim D'Addario to develop face shields with the mylar film used to produce Evans Drumheads' G2 heads.

-In October 2020, D’Addario received a $341,000 grant from the New York State Government to expand face shield manufacturing operations.
+In October 2020, D'Addario received a $341,000 grant from the New York State Government to expand face shield manufacturing operations.